 2. Feature Those Who Benefit from Donations

-Use email to highlight a profile of an individual that benefitted from donations or work that your non-profit has done.
+Use email to highlight a profile of an individual that benefited from donations or work that your non-profit has done.
 Non-profit microlender Kiva fundraises millions of dollars in contributions every week by featuring who will be receiving the donation and what they plan on doing with the funds.
 Showing your potential donors who they can help and how is the best way to motivate your audience to donate, stay loyal to your cause, and contribute in the future.